sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/alerts.md

 ## Customizing Alert Content

-You can customize the content of alerts by addinf macros in the `hardwareProblemTemplate` parameter in the `config/hws-config.yaml` file.
-See the procedure detailed in the [Hardware Problem Template](configuration/configure-agent.md#Alert_Settings) section.
+You can customize the content of alerts by adding macros in the `hardwareProblemTemplate` parameter in the `config/hws-config.yaml` file.
+See the procedure detailed in the [Hardware Problem Template](configuration/configure-agent.md#Hardware_Problem_template) section.

 The default alert content template is: